RohitSingh-18/A2SL/README.md

-# Audio Speech To Sign Language Converter
+#IHearYou (Audio Speech To Sign Language Converter)

 A Web Application which takes in live audio speech recording as input, converts it into text and displays the relevant Indian Sign Language animations.